Eight Below: Critical reception

-On the review aggregator Rotten Tomatoes the film has a rating of 73%, based on 153 reviews, with an average rating of 6.50/10.
-The site's critical consensus reads, "Featuring a stellar cast of marooned mutts, who deftly display emotion, tenderness, loyalty and resolve, Eight Below is a heartwarming and exhilarating adventure film."
-On Metacritic it has a score of 64% based on reviews from 31 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 31 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing "Eight Below succeeds as an effective story."
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing: "Eight Below succeeds as an effective story."
 BBC liked the movie as well, but did not like its long length (2 hours).
 Reel.com liked it, saying "the movie succeeds at drawing you into their incredible adventure".
 Peter Hartlaub of the San Francisco Chronicle disliked the film, saying: "The movie is overly long and much too intense for small children, yet it's filled with dialogue and plot turns that are too juvenile to thrill adult audiences."

 William Arnold of the Seattle Post-Intelligencer reacted favorably ("the dog actors will melt your heart"), but pointed out, as did other reviewers, that "Antarctica buffs" will be critical of errors, such as portraying midwinter events in "balmy, blazing daylight at a time Antarctica is locked in round-the-clock darkness and temperatures of 140 degrees below."